 Note.
-Our garden changed its name to Down to Earth Garden on July 1, 2020.
-The following is information referring to our garden by its previous name, Children’s Garden.
+One of our two gardens, by the corner of 12th St & Ave B, changed its name to Down to Earth Garden on July 1, 2020.
+The following references that garden by its previous name, Children’s Garden.

 El Sol Brillante community garden is located on 12th St between Ave A and Ave B in the East Village, NYC.
 A bokashi composting team is involved at three sites: El Sol Brillante, the Children’s Garden (corner of 12th St and Ave B) and Sauer Park (a children’s playground between the gardens where we help to tend its landscape).